glamprinakis/SMPNetAssignment-/README.md

 # InfluxDB CRUD API on AWS

-A serverless time-series database infrastructure using AWS CDK with Lambda-based CRUD API, InfluxDB on EC2, and secure SSM Parameter Store for credentials.
+A serverless time-series database infrastructure using AWS CDK with Lambda-based CRUD API, InfluxDB on EC2, and secure AWS Secrets Manager for credentials.

 ---